HamsterNiki/test-grpc-with-docker/README.md

 # test-grpc-with-docker

-This is project for learning gRPS with docker.
-One docker container share with Two docker container.
-These containres сount in turn.
+This is a project for learning gRPC with docker.
+One docker container communicates with Two docker container.
+These containers сount in turn.